-- Draft CRC application for mock review due: November 15, 2018 (tentative) - Mock review of applications: January 2019 (tentative)
+- Draft CRC application for mock review due: December 6, 2023 - Mock review of applications: January 12, 2024 (tentative)

-Online sessions will occur in a private online classroom.
+Online sessions will occur using a private online file sharing and storage site.
 The online site will have additional instructions, materials for download, and homework for the partnerships to complete.
-The online site has a messaging function that will be used for participants to maintain contact and share ideas throughout the program.
+The online site will be complemented with a messaging site/app that will be used for participants to maintain contact and share ideas throughout the program.
 Webinars will also be hosted (schedule to be announced).

-It is the intention of this program that qualified participants (i.e. those based in California) will prepare for and submit a grant proposal to CBCRP's Community Research Collaboration Awards Cycle 25, in the spring of 2019.
+It is the intention of this program that qualified participants (i.e. those based in California) will prepare for and submit a grant proposal to: CBCRP's Community Research Collaboration in the spring of 2024.
 Participants will be encouraged to submit the grant proposal to other funders as well.
-If successful based on independent peer and programmatic review, it is anticipated that CBCRP research funding would begin in September 2019.